In this article:

 - Handling a wide range of administrative tasks associated with recruitment.

-The ultimate aim of an applicant tracking system is to speed up the recruiting process and ensure hirers consider the most qualified external candidates.
+The ultimate aim of an applicant tracking system is to speed up the recruitment process and ensure hirers consider the most qualified external candidates.

-Although humans still remain integral to the entire recruitment process, an ATS automates the process to source, review, test, and recruit top-calibre applicants.
+Although humans still remain integral to the entire recruitment process, an application tracking system automates the process to source, review, test, and recruit the best candidates for roles.
 Not only will you cut back on time-consuming tasks, but you’ll also eliminate the type of bias that infiltrates manual processes.

 No two applicant tracking systems are made equal, and there are plenty of software products in the market to handle your entire candidate journey.
 But you’ll come across some similar features in a quality ATS.